inside.ewu.edu

 Satisfies: a university graduation requirement–global studies.

-The course engages students in a study of the history, structures and processes of international organizations within the world community.
-Focusing primarily on the United Nations system and its role in shaping global, national, group and state-society relations, the course also addresses other organizations such as the European Union and the World Trade Organization, as well as non-governmental organizations (NGOs).
+Engages in a study of the history, structures, and processes of international organizations within the world community.
+Focusing primarily on the United Nations system and its role in shaping global, national, group, and state-society relations, the course also addresses other organizations such as the European Union and the World Trade Organization, as well as non-governmental organizations (NGOs).

 POLI 322.
 INTERNATIONAL POLITICAL ECONOMY.
 5 Credits.